l7mp/stunner/README.md

 static STUNner credentials can open a UDP tunnel to any service inside the Kubernetes cluster, unless [blocked](#access-control) by a properly configured Kubernetes `NetworkPolicy`.

-In order to mitigate the risks, it is a good practice to roll the username/password pair every once in a while.
+In order to mitigate the risk, it is a good security practice to reset the username/password pair every once in a while.
 Suppose you want to set the STUN/TURN username to `my_user` and the password to `my_pass`.
 To do this simply modify the STUNner `ConfigMap` and simply restart STUNner to enforce the new access tokens:

 ```console
 $ kubectl patch configmap/stunner-config -n default --type merge \